A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Abstract

 \section{Abstract}

 Knowledge about the own pose is key for all mobile robot applications.
 Thus pose estimation is part of the core functionalities of mobile robots.
-In the last two decades, LiDAR scanners have become a standard sensor for robot localization and mapping.
-This article aims to provide an overview of recent progress and advances in LiDAR-based global localization.
-We start with the problem formulation and explore the application scope.
-We then present the methodology review covering various global localization topics, such as maps, descriptor extraction, and consistency checks.
-The contents are organized under three themes.
-The first is the combination of global place retrieval and local pose estimation.
-Then the second theme is upgrading single-shot measurement to sequential ones for sequential global localization.
-The third theme is extending single-robot global localization to cross-robot localization on multi-robot systems.
-We end this survey with a discussion of open challenges and promising directions in global LiDAR localization.
+Over the last two decades, LiDAR scanners have become the standard sensor for robot localization and mapping.
+This article aims to provide an overview of recent progress and advancements in LiDAR-based global localization.
+We begin by formulating the problem and exploring the application scope.
+We then present a review of the methodology, including recent advancements in several topics, such as maps, descriptor extraction, and cross-robot localization.
+The contents of the article are organized under three themes.
+The first theme concerns the combination of global place retrieval and local pose estimation.
+The second theme is upgrading single-shot measurements to sequential ones for sequential global localization.
+Finally, the third theme focuses on extending single-robot global localization to cross-robot localization in multi-robot systems.
+We conclude the survey with a discussion of open challenges and promising directions in global LiDAR localization.
 To our best knowledge, this is the first comprehensive survey on global LiDAR localization for mobile robots.